hacking-racoon/fast-pseudo-inverse3-C/README.md

 This code was created to quickly find 3x3 pseudo inverse matrix.
 It is very light and easy to use.
 You just have to copy the header file into your project.

-I used to the page a lot. --> https://github.com/ericjang/svd3.

 Execution time per pinv call is about 0.4 microseconds.
 Tested on Intel(R) Core(TM) i7-10750H.

 # How to use